mattias-fjellstrom/aws-sqs-to-azure-servicebus/README.md

 aws sqs send-message --queue-url $sqsUrl --message-body "This is my message"
 ```

-### Verify message has arrived in Service Bus queue
+### Verify that the message has arrived in Service Bus queue

-Unfortunately there is no support for data-plane operations using the Azure CLI, so instead do the following:
+Unfortunately there is no support for data-plane operations for Service Bus using the Azure CLI, so instead do the following:

 1. Go to the Azure portal
 1. Open your Service Bus namespace
 1. Click on _queues_ and open the only queue in the list
-1. Open _Service Bus Explorer_ for the queue
+1. Open the _Service Bus Explorer (preview)_ blade for the queue
 1. Click on the _Receive_ tab and then on the _Receive_ button
-1. The message is displayed below, click on it and the message content is displayed
+1. The message is displayed on the bottom of the page, click on it to see the message content

 ![Service Bus Explorer](./assets/azureportal.png)